🌲 Front Range Plant FinderPlant finder

 Hydrangea paniculata

 Panicle hydrangea (Hydrangea paniculata) is a shrub suited to the Colorado Front Range.
-It matures to about 4–8 ft tall and 4–8 ft wide, needs medium water, and prefers full sun to part.
+It matures to about 4–8 ft tall and 4–8 ft wide, needs medium water, and prefers full sun to partial shade.
 The hydrangea that works in CO, but still not xeric.
-Needs afternoon shade and consistent moisture — not a low-water choice.
+Needs afternoon shade and consistent moisture, not a low-water choice.

 Photos